-Information reporting call site.
-The IRS operates a centralized call site to answer questions about reporting on Forms W-2, W-3, 1099, and other information returns.
+Information reporting customer service site.
+The IRS operates a centralized customer service site to answer questions about reporting on Forms W-2, W-3, 1099, and other information returns.
 If you have questions about reporting on these forms, call 1-866-455-7438 (toll free), Monday through Friday, 8:30 a.m. to 4:30 p.m.
 Eastern time.
-If you have questions about magnetic media or electronic filing of Forms W-2, contact the SSA at 1-800-772-6270 or visit the SSA website at www.socialsecurity.gov/employer.
+If you have questions about electronic filing of Forms W-2, contact the SSA at 1-800-772-6270 or visit the SSA website at www.socialsecurity.gov/employer.